BaybhinProgramming25/Distributed-Maps-Clone/README.md

 http://localhost:81/
 ```

+# Interaction

-You can now see the project and interact with the forms provied
+You can interact with the following:

+- Create Account
+    - Username (required): Input the intended username (can't use duplicate username)
+    - Email (required): Input the intended email (can't use duplicate email)
+    - Password (required): Input the intended password

+- Login
+    - Username (required):
+    - Password (required):

 # Running the program with multiple instances